 - be 17 years and 10 months old (you must be 18 to vote)

 - not have been convicted of a felony, or if you have been convicted of a felony, you must have fully discharged your punishment, including any incarceration, parole, supervision, period of probation, or be pardoned

 - have not been declared mentally incompetent by final judgment of a court of law

 - Download and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Enter your provide your TX driver’s license number.
+- Box 6 - ID Number: Enter your TX driver’s license number.
 If you do not have a driver’s license, enter the last 4 digits of your social security number.
 If you have neither, please write “NONE” on the form.

 - Box 8 - Race or Ethnic Group: Leave blank.

 - Print, date, and sign the form.
 If you do not have a printer, you can print the form out at any local library.
 If you do not have a stamp, you can buy one from any grocery store: just ask the cashier to sell you one.

 - Mail your voter registration form to the mailing address below.
 For faster delivery, send the form directly to your local election office.

 - Your voter registration form must be postmarked 30 days before Election Day